 Located on the Eastern shores of the island, the Veranda Resort and Spa is tucked away in an inlet that protects it from the rougher waters of the Atlantic Ocean.
 You’ll find the bungalows overlooking the bay is a calm and relaxing place to stay.
 Don’t let the height of the Bungalows on the cliff scare you from booking here.
 There are two lovely beach areas to lounge at and several swimming pools.

 The Inn at English Harbour Antigua is a luxury boutique hotel located on the southern shores of the island.
 The resort features a private beach that sits right next to English Harbour with calm waters in Freeman’s Bay.

-Best Antigua Tours and Excursions
+Best Antigua Excursions and Tours

 Antigua tours and excursions have some options you can combine or take individually.
-From 2-hour Kayak adventures to half day Kayak, Snorkel and Beach trips, these excursions were very affordable and gave us time to discover more of the island in the afternoon.
+From 2-hour Kayak adventures to half-day Kayak, Snorkel and Beach trips, these excursions were very affordable and gave us time to discover more of the island in the afternoon.

 Antigua Nature Tours Kayak Adventure